jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 While most of us got better at testing in our careers, it was probably a refinement of the techniques we picked up in college.
 We’d inject more ad-hoc tests as we were writing the code, but testing often wasn’t much fun.
 The tests might be difficult to set up.
 We might only be able to run them with the entire product possibly in the [lab](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#introduction):
 > Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our __QA lab__, copy the executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.

 Our tests were probably not documented.
-Any insights residing in those tests probably existed only in our heads.
-The tests weren’t consistently executed upon subsequent updates, and if so, probably only by us.
+Any insights residing in those tests probably existed only in our heads at the time and then started to fade away soon afterwards.
+The tests weren’t consistently executed upon subsequent updates, and if so, probably only by us, if we could remember them.
 The tests tended to be manual and subject to human error.
 And as the number of tests grew, their execution wasn’t scalable.

 One-off testing is adequate for one-off programs, such as college assignments.
 But software engineering involves programs that will be in production for months and years, possibly decades.
 Production code doesn’t have to just work now.
 It must continue working in the future.
 One-off testing is inadequate.

-__I advocate elevating testing to first-class citizen status as part of the software development process.__ The first step in this journey will be to automate tests so that they can be executed frequently and consistently to ensure that our programs remain in working order.
+__I advocate elevating testing to first-class citizen status as part of the software development process.__ The first step in this journey toward full citizenship will be to automate tests so that they can be executed frequently and consistently to ensure that our programs remain in working order.
 I will mostly focus upon unit testing here, but I believe that the principles apply to other layers of testing as well.

 # It’s All Code